 ATC publishes non-hateful content that adds something valuable to existing conversations or starts new ones altogether.

-Yes, contributors with controversial perspectives who are not actively promoting -isms and phobias in their content can publish on ATC.
+Yes, contributors with controversial perspectives who are not actively promoting oppressive forms of discrimination in their content can publish on ATC.

 Founder and Editor Zander Tsadwa is a cultural engineer with a passion for words, humanity, and cleaning up messy conversations to help people see each other clearer.